Aridhia-Open-Source/shiny-demo-london-prescribing-map/README.md

 ## Deploying to the workspace

-1. Create a new mini-app in the workspace called "chi-squared-test"" and delete the folder created for it
+1. Create a new mini-app in the workspace called "london-prescribing-map"" and delete the folder created for it
 2. Download this GitHub repo as a .ZIP file, or zip all the files
-3. Upload the .ZIP file to the workspace and upzip it inside a folder called "chi-squared-test"
+3. Upload the .ZIP file to the workspace and upzip it inside a folder called "london-prescribing-map"
 4. Run the app in your workspace